➥ Loading Saint Helena Island Info

 A National Song, but also a National Hymn?
 Indeed!
 Since 1952 St Helena has had its own hymn.
 It was sung at the island service for the Coronation of King Charles III on 7th May.
 We discuss it on our page National Song.

 There were two successive ships that served St Helena, both called the RMS St Helena, which can cause confusion.
 Having them both on the same page did not help!
-So now we have two pages: RMS St Helena (1990-2018) and a new page RMS St Helena (1978-1990).
+So now we have two pages: RMS St Helena (1990-2018) and a NEW PAGE RMS St Helena (1978-1990).
 We’ve also sorted out the names applied throughout the site: when it is clear to which ship we are referring we simply use the term ‘RMS’; in other cases we use RMS St Helena (1978-1990) or RMS St Helena (1990-2018).

 Guano is a rich source of cheap fertiliser which used to be collected and used here, but no longer is.
 Read about it on our page Seabirds.